-The first subject (they are depicted more as centre-pieces than as main characters) of the book's total four, is a man torn apart by his fetish for feet.
+The first subject (they are depicted more as centre-pieces than as main characters) of the book's total four, is a man torn apart by his foot fetish.
 But unlike others who share his intense predilection, Jacob is unaware of how commonplace his sexuality is, and is only surrounded by people who tell him otherwise.

-Since Bergner's tone neither leans strongly toward kinky nor non-kinky audiences, it is difficult to decipher who the intended reader is.
-Which can make it hard for one who empathizes with the subjects to place their allegiance.
+This is a touchy matter for anyone who houses an awareness of their own sexual uniqueness.
+Even for anyone who understands that fetish sexuality is no longer a matter for closets.
+Since Bergner's tone neither leans strongly toward kinky nor non-kinky audiences, it is difficult to decipher who the intended reader is, which can make it hard for one who empathises with the subjects to place their allegiance.

 However, the third story in The Other Side of Desire follows a middle-aged man named Roy.
 Bergner's tone becomes more directly empathetic, which runs parallel to a content shift.
 All of the previous stories contain paragraphs and often even pages of clinical psychology and psychiatry as relayed by a professional.
 The effect is not unlike that of witnessing a diagnosis.

 While all subjects are dealt with compassionately, there's still a distinct distance between narrative and subject.
-Berger appears to depict a heightened or more “dramatic” version of the kinky lifestyle.
+Berger appears to depict a heightened or more “dramatic” version of the kinky sex lifestyle.
 It is this I take issue with.
-I, along with (I imagine) the subjects of this book, have no capacity for acknowledging or feeling this drama, since it is the only way of living that we know.
+I, along with - I imagine - the subjects of this book, have no capacity for acknowledging or feeling this drama since it is the only way of living that we know.

 Journalistically, The Other Side of Desire is masterful in how thoroughly it relays events, summarises clinical research, and simultaneously follows several story arcs.
 But for a series of exposés both so personal and edgy, the reader is not left with enough of an emotional resolution.
 The effect, at times, is similar to that of having access to a richly intimate diary, normally kept under lock and key, ingesting the secrets, and questioning the reason behind your access.